Workplace Violence Policy

 Purpose

-The University is committed to promoting a safe and healthy campus environment that is free from violence.
-Violent acts, whether on-duty or off-duty, affect individual and community physical and mental well-being, employees’ ability to perform their jobs, and students' ability to learn.
-The purpose of this policy is to establish preventative measures, hold perpetrators of violence accountable, and support individuals affected by Workplace Violence.
+The University of North Carolina at Chapel Hill ("University") is committed to promoting a safe and healthy campus environment that is free from violence.
+Violent acts, whether on-duty or off-duty, affect individual and community physical and mental well-being, employees' ability to perform their jobs, and students' ability to learn.
+The purpose of this Policy is to establish preventative measures, hold perpetrators of violence accountable, and support individuals affected by Workplace Violence.

 Scope of Applicability

-This policy applies to all employees, contractors, visitors, or other third parties within the University’s control, regardless of appointment type.
-This policy applies to the conduct of an employee while functioning in the scope of employment on or off campus as well as off-duty conduct that has potential adverse impact on the University and its employees, students, clients, visitors, and vendors.
+This Policy applies to all employees1, contractors, visitors, or other third parties within the University's control, regardless of appointment type.
+This Policy applies to the conduct of an employee while functioning in the scope of employment on or off campus as well as off-duty conduct that has potential adverse impact on the University and its employees, students, clients, visitors, and vendors.

 Policy